Gift Guides9 min readUpdated 2026-07-11

 Best combo if you're buying just 3

 That gives you movement, calm, creativity, and language without overloading your shelves.
+If your child already owns one of those lanes, replace it with DUPLO, wooden blocks, or pretend-play props.

 Want better toy picks without the research rabbit hole?